 We make a good partnership, the mister and I. Whilst I possess much of the technical know-hows on how to operate a DSLR and take a good picture, I sometimes get too overhwelmed by all the ‘rules’ that I tend to forget a keen eye is first and foremost the most important aspect of a good photograph.
 I’ve also noticed that more often that not, the first shot that I take based on instincts tend to turn out the best despite repeated attempts to ‘better’ the first short.
 Truth is, to a certain extent, a good eye (and good luck to be at the right place at the right time) trumps even the most sophisticated image-capturing gadget in existence.
 The mister, on the other hand, possesses a very keen eye for good shots.
 Our great partnership was put to good use at the photo point during dusk.

 After numerous tries using different settings while freezing our asses off, we managed some great shots.
-The struggle is very real.
+The struggle was very real.

 Back in the room later in the night after a late dinner, I set up the tripod in our balcony and attempted a time-laspsed shot of the starry night sky.
 Since Hallstatt is relatively dark in the night with no ambient light from the ground to pollute the picture, I supposed it was a good time to try taking star trails.